Xyclade/MachineLearning/Readme.md

 ```

-If we run this code several times with different feature amounts we get the following results:
+If we run this code several times with different feature amounts, we get the following results:

 | amountOfFeaturesToTake	| Spam (Correct)| Unknown| Ham |
 | ---------------------		|:-------------	| :----- |:----|